15 Gold Prospecting Hotspots in Washington State

 11. Lewis River

 Multiple access points and historical success make the Lewis River a popular choice.
 Focus on areas with natural barriers where gold might concentrate.
+Try a 12" stream sluice for mobility.

 12. East Fork Lewis River

 Known for producing both fine gold and occasional nuggets, the East Fork offers excellent opportunities near Moulton Falls.
+Pack multiple classifier sizes to tune your run.

 13. Washougal River

 Accessible year-round, the Washougal River’s gold-bearing gravels continue to reward careful prospectors.
+A cleanup sluice speeds finishing at home.

 14. Wind River

 Though less known for gold, the Wind River holds secrets in its gravel bars, particularly near Carson.
+Bring a classifying pan for scouting.

 15. White Salmon River

 The lower sections of this river contain placer deposits worth investigating, especially after high water events.
+Keep practice paydirt on hand to hone technique.

 Legal Requirements